-- 1. The proposal is from an eligible applicant. - 2.
+- 1. The proposal is from an eligible applicant or authorized partner. - 2.
 The proposal is consistent with SALC's goals. - 3.
 The proposal contains clearly stated and reportable objectives, measures of progress, and deliverables. - 4.
-The proposal will avoid greenhouse gas emissions. - 5.
-The proposal supports the implementation of an adopted or draft Sustainable Communities Strategy or, if a Sustainable Communities Strategy is not required for a region by law, a regional plan that includes policies and programs to reduce greenhouse gas emissions. - 6.
+The proposal will avoid greenhouse gas emissions.

+- 5. The proposal supports the implementation of an adopted or draft Sustainable Communities Strategy or, if a Sustainable Communities Strategy is not required for a region by law, a Regional Plan that includes policies and programs to reduce greenhouse gas emissions. - 6.
 The proposal demonstrates consistency with California's Planning Priorities.